'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 College Authorities: Students Vilified, Police Hailed

 The 13th of December saw a very big rally within the university’s premises.
-There were simultaneous protests occurring outside of the campus and within the borders of the city.
+There were simultaneous protests occurring outside of the campus, organised by common citizens, within the borders of the city.

-The police had erected a barrier between the dissenters at Bab-e-Syed and the outside world, and it was being strengthened over the days to prevent any person from pouring into the university from the other side of the authority-imposed barricade.
+The police had erected a barrier between the dissenters at Bab-e-Syed and the outside world, and the constructed blockade was being strengthened over the days to prevent any person from pouring into the university from the other side.

-The imposition of Section 144 was the main reason why the college administration did not allow any students’ group to take their anger outside of the main gate.
+The university’s protestors were trying to obtain permission to take their demonstrations to the streets of Aligarh, but the imposition of Section 144 since 12th December forced the university’s administration to disallow student groups from taking their anger outside of the main gate.

-The Proctor had done his best to maintain order in the university and the students had respectfully obliged, but Sunday evening was unprecedented for him.
+The Proctor said that he had done his best to maintain order in the university and the students had respectfully obliged, but Sunday evening was unprecedented for him.

 “We had successfully completed three protests that day – one at 12 pm, 2 pm, and a teachers’ demonstration at 4 pm.
 But somewhere around 7:30 pm, everyone was abuzz with news about Jamia Millia.
 Mostly rumours.
 The agitated students gathered to march towards the gate”, Khan said.

-“The police barricade was erected 200 metres away from the main gate and the students, this time, wanted to take their agitation to the streets.
+“The police barricade was erected 200 metres away from the main gate and the students, this time, wanted to take their dissent to the streets.
 This was unallowable”, he added.

-Khan and his team claimed that they managed to hold off the students from breaking through Bab-e-Syed for almost 30 minutes.
-But after half an hour of resisting the movement, his team’s effort was trumped by the overwhelming strength of protestors, who broke through them and shackled the gate open.
+Khan and his team claimed that they managed to hold off the students from ‘breaking through’ Bab-e-Syed for almost 30 minutes.
+But after half an hour of resisting their movement, his team’s effort was trumped by the overwhelming strength of protestors, who allegedly broke through them and split the gate open.

-“The students’ act of breaking open the gate allowed outsiders to enter into the university and that is when the matter went out of hand”.
+“The students’ act of breaking the gate open allowed outsiders to enter the university and that is when the matter went out of hand”.

-Together with the new external joinees, the students began to pelt stones at the police forces as that was the only blockade left to break in order to take their outrage on the streets.
+Together with the new external joinees, the students started ‘pelting stones’ at the police forces as they were the only obstacle in the way to the streets.

 “This left the forces with no option but to hit back at the students with tear gas and water cannons.
 It was only done to ensure that the mob disperses and no one is able to penetrate through their barrier”, Kidwai, the Public Relations Officer, said.